This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 - Individuals must be at least 18 years old to engage in casino gaming activities and horse racing.

-- For horse racing, while betting is permissible at 18, certain racetrack areas may impose stricter age restrictions.
+- For horse racing, while betting is permissible at 18.
+However, certain racetrack areas may impose stricter age restrictions.

 - As for online casinos, while regulations may vary, the legal age is generally consistent with other forms at 18 years old.